 Frequently Asked Questions

-How many 50 by 100 plots make an acre?
+how many 50 by 100 plots are in an acre in kenya?

-How many plots are in a hectare?
+How many 100 by 100 plots are in acre?